logo

 How do I tell if my baby is getting enough milk?

-Your baby is getting enough milk if they wet 6–8 diapers daily and show consistent weight gain.
+If your baby wets 6–8 diapers daily and shows consistent weight gain, it gets enough milk.
 A content baby after feeding is another good sign.

 How do I know if my baby has a fever?

 Check your baby’s temperature using a thermometer.
 A temperature above 99.5°F (37.5°C) indicates a fever.
-You should consult your paediatrician if it persists.
+If it persists, consult your paediatrician.

 How much sleep do newborns need?